-The Local Government Act 2002 requires the Council to employ a chief executive officer whose responsibilities are to employ other staff on behalf of the Council to implement Council decisions and provide advice to the Council.
+The Local Government Act 2002 requires the Council to employ a Chief Executive whose responsibilities are to employ other staff on behalf of the Council to implement Council decisions and provide advice to the Council.

-Under the Local Government Act 2002, the chief executive is the only person who may lawfully give instructions to a staff member.
-Any complaint about individual staff members should therefore be directed to the chief executive, rather than councillors.
-The Chief Executive Officer, Mr David Benham, can be reached on 04-802-0305 or by email: david.benham@gw.govt.nz.
+Under the Local Government Act 2002, the Chief Executive is the only person who may lawfully give instructions to a staff member.
+Any complaint about individual staff members should therefore be directed to the Chief Executive, rather than to councillors.
+The Chief Executive, Mr David Benham, can be reached on 04-802-0305 or by email: david.benham@gw.govt.nz.